tomjoht/learnapidoc/_docs/publishing_api_documentation/pubapis_readmeio.md

 ## No need to spend time developing your own site

-If you consider how much time it requires to build, maintain, troubleshoot, etc. your own website, then it really does make sense to consider an existing third-party platform where someone has already built all of this out for you.
+If you consider how much time it requires to build, maintain, troubleshoot, etc., your own website, then it really does make sense to consider an existing third-party platform where someone has already built all of this out for you.

-## Publish endpoint documentation on readme.io

 In this tutorial we'll explore how to publish content on readme.io in more depth.